who to talk to

 The DGS sends a call for applications in March of the preceding AY.
 The applications consist of an outline of the planned research, and CV.
 Also, the applicant has to arrange for two letters of support.

-The processing of applications is done by mostly the Awards committee (see the list of department committees for its composition), except for the Bateman fellowship which is awarded by the Number Theory group.
+The processing of applications is done by mostly the Graduate Affairs committee (see the list of department committees for its composition), except for the Bateman fellowship which is awarded by the Number Theory group.

 The committee sorts the applications, and sends their ranking to the DGS, who then works with the department business folks, to determine how many of the fellowship can be funded, depending on what the finances look like.